 Old Paint, Stains and Varnish

 Paint and paint-related products can be harmful to the environment if they are disposed of improperly.
-Paint products should never be poured down the drain or put in the trash, unless the paint is completely dry.
-Good useable paint should be used up, given to theater or community groups or recycled though a paint exchange program.
+Paint products should never be poured down the drain or put in the trash unless the paint is completely dry.
+Good useable paint should be used up, given to theater or community groups, or recycled though a paint exchange program.
 Check with your local HHW Program to find out if there is a paint exchange program in your area, or for other disposal options.
 If there is not a reuse or disposal program in your area, simply letting the paint to dry out will allow the paint to be disposed of with your regular garbage.
-This can be sped up with the addition of a cheap clay cat liter or other bulking agent.
+This can be sped up with the addition of a cheap clay cat litter or other bulking agent.

 Pesticides are chemicals used to prevent, destroy, or repel pests.
 Pests can be insects, mice and other animals, weeds, fungi, or microorganisms such as bacteria and viruses.
 Some examples of pests are termites causing damage to our homes, dandelions in the lawn, and fleas on our dogs and cats.
 Pesticides also are used to kill organisms that can cause diseases.
 Most pesticides contain chemicals that can be harmful to people, animals, or the environment.
 Use of pesticides should be kept to a minimum.
 Left over pesticides should be used up or taken to a HHW Program for proper disposal.
 Use Integrated Pest Management to reduce/eliminate pesticide use.

 - Laws, regulations, and policies that affect household hazardous waste